APisDriven/gitPayd/README.md

  1. Signature on profile page, in all modal reciepts
  2. Adding receipts as attachment to email
  3. In app membership to allow users to create unlimited receipts
+ 4. Indexing the receipt details in each receipt's modal screen

 <a name = "questions"></a>
 ## Questions